Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![top7ft](https://user-images.githubusercontent.com/92108275/144727101-daaa86bd-74e1-46a0-8aa7-9a94490b4be2.PNG)

-This graph shows that SBI is the top feature in predicting a shark attack, with a highly negative coefficient which would make sense, as lower SBI leads to a higher chance of sea breeze.
+This graph shows that **"SBI"** is the top feature in predicting a shark attack, with a highly negative coefficient which would make sense, as lower SBI leads to a higher chance of sea breeze.
 This seems to prove that our Sea Breeze Indicator that we created is indeed a strong predictor of shark attacks as we hypothesized.

 ### Support Vector Machine

-We also used a Support Vector Machine (SVM) to model the relationship between our independent variables and "AttackCat".
+We also used a Support Vector Machine (SVM) to model the relationship between our independent variables and **"AttackCat"**.
 The initial baseline model, based on scaled data, gave the same results as the logistic regression, again due to imbalanced data.
 We again found that a pipeline of under- and oversampling gave the best result, which gave an accuracy of 0.783 and an ROC AUC score of 0.781.

 ![image](https://github.com/Forrestjohnson2000/6162-Seabreeze/blob/main/Images/SVM%20Matrix.png)

-We can also see that SBI has the largest absolute value coefficient.
+We can also see that **"SBI"** has the largest absolute value coefficient.
 As the variables as scaled, this tells us that it may play a significant role in the overall model.

 ![image](https://github.com/Forrestjohnson2000/6162-Seabreeze/blob/main/Images/SVM%20Coefficients.png)

-The permutation importance is the decrease in a model score when a single feature value is randomly shuffled.
-SBI has the highest permutation importance, followed by PRES.
+The permutation importance is the decrease in a model score when a single feature value is randomly shuffled. **"SBI"** has the highest permutation importance, followed by **"PRES"**.
 This leads us to believe that these may be the most important features in this model.

 ![image](https://github.com/Forrestjohnson2000/6162-Seabreeze/blob/main/Images/SVM%20Importance.png)

 ## Conclusion

+Throughout this project, we encountered many unexpected issues and setbacks that caused our work to be much more complex than we had initially anticipated.
+Some of the most significant problems we experienced and resolved include:

+Problem: Our initial plan was to find an additional dataset or record of sea breeze occurrences to use as a target variable for our data models.
+We researched thoroughly for a dataset that included this information, as well as reached out to a domain expert, but we were unable to find a data source.
+Solution: We were given a journal article by the domain expert that gave us the framework for creating our own sea breeze occurrence indicator.
+This required us to do additional data collection and several complicated calculations using our sourced variables.
+The end result, our Sea Breeze Index (SBI) variable, is still imperfect, due to our lack of domain expertise.
+However, we were able to move forward with data modeling using this measure.

+Problem: Our ultimate goal was to use our sea breeze index to determine whether there is a relationship between the occurrence of a sea breeze and shark presence in coastal waters.
+For shark presence, we used data that was previously collected for Dr. Pamela Thompson’s class.
+Due to the format of this dataset, we had difficulty merging it with our own in a way that preserved the relevant and accurate data within each dataset.
+Solution: We were able to resolve this problem by grouping the sea breeze dataset on a daily basis, finding the mean values for each day (at the times 14, 15, and 16), before merging the datasets.

+Problem: The shark attack data was highly imbalanced.
+Our baseline models could achieve a 97% accuracy by predicting 0 (no shark attack) every time.
+Solution: We implemented a pipeline of under- and oversampling to improve our logistic regression and SVM models.

+We found that this project was unlike any of our previous work in data science and machine learning, primarily due to its intensive domain knowledge requirements and complex datasets. **However, based on all of the models we created that are described above, we were able to find results that supported the hypothesis that the presence of a sea breeze is correlated with increased shark presence in an area, represented by the occurrence of a shark attack.**